 The Orlando International Airport (MCO) is less than an hour away, and the Beach Line Expressway (SR-528) connects the airport to the cruise port.

 Cruise Line Shuttle

 Each of the major cruise lines offers a shuttle service, which can be expensive when compared to other modes of transportation.

-However, it does ensure timely arrival and departure and is easy to use since they will handle your luggage.
+However, it does ensure timely arrival and departure, and is easy to use since cruise line staff will handle your luggage.

 Rental Cars and Driving

 If you prefer to drive yourself or have planned activities before or after your cruise, a car rental is your best bet.
 With many attractions in the area, this is a very popular choice for cruisers who sail out of Port Canaveral.

 Keep in mind that renting a car for the duration of your entire trip means you’ll have to pay for parking at the port or in a remote lot.